yetanotherco/yet-another-bridge/docs/contracts/deploy.md

    STARKNET_KEYSTORE = Absolute path of your starknet testnet keystore

-   SN_RPC_URL = Infura or Alchemy RPC URL
+   STARKNET_RPC = Infura or Alchemy RPC URL

-   SN_ESCROW_OWNER = Public address of the owner of the Escrow contract
+   STARKNET_ESCROW_OWNER = Public address of the owner of the Escrow contract

-   MM_SN_WALLET_ADDR = Starknet wallet of the MarketMaker
+   MM_STARKNET_WALLET_ADDRESS = Starknet wallet of the MarketMaker

    CLAIM_PAYMENT_NAME = Exact name of the claim_payment function that is called from L1, case sensitive.
    Example: claim_payment

-   MM_ETHEREUM_WALLET = Ethereum wallet of the MarketMaker
+   MM_ETHEREUM_WALLET_ADDRESS = Ethereum wallet of the MarketMaker

    NATIVE_TOKEN_ETH_STARKNET = Ethereum's erc20 token handler contract in Starknet
    ```

    **Note**
-   - SN_ESCROW_OWNER is the only one who can perform upgrades, pause and unpause the
+   - STARKNET_ESCROW_OWNER is the only one who can perform upgrades, pause and unpause the
    smart contract.
 If not defined, this value will be set (by deploy.sh) to the current
    deployer of the smart contract.